angular/components/src/lib/datepicker/datepicker.md

 #### Watching the views for changes on selected years and months

-When a year or a month is selected in `multi-year` and `year` views respecively, the `yearSelected` and `monthSelected` outputs emit the normalized chosen year and normalized month.
-By "normalized" we mean that it will emit an object, not just a number.
-For example, if `<mat-datepicker>` is configured to work with javascript native Date objects, the `yearSelected` will emit `new Date(2017,0,1)` if the user selects 2017 in `multi-year` view.
-Similarly, `monthSelected` will emit `new Date(2017,1,0)` if the user selects **Jan** in `year` view and the current date value of the connected `<input>` was something like `new Date(2017,MM,dd)` (the month and year are irrelevant in this case).
+When a year or a month is selected in `multi-year` and `year` views respecively, the `yearSelected` and `monthSelected` outputs emit a normalized date representing the chosen year or month.
+By "normalized" we mean that the dates representing a year will have their month set to January and their day set to the 1st.
+Dates representing months will have their day set to the 1st of the month.
+For example, if `<mat-datepicker>` is configured to work with javascript native Date objects, the `yearSelected` will emit `new Date(2017, 0, 1)` if the user selects 2017 in `multi-year` view.
+Similarly, `monthSelected` will emit `new Date(2017, 1, 0)` if the user selects **January** in `year` view and the current date value of the connected `<input>` was something like `new Date(2017, MM, dd)` (the month and day are irrelevant in this case).

 Notice that the emitted value does not affect the current value in the connected `<input>`, which is only bound to the selection made in the `month` view.
-So if the end user closes the calendar after choosing a year in `multi-view` mode (by pressing the `ESC` key, for example) , the selected year, emitted by `yearSelected` output, will not reflect any change in the value of the date in the associated `<input>`.
+So if the end user closes the calendar after choosing a year in `multi-view` mode (by pressing the `ESC` key, for example), the selected year, emitted by `yearSelected` output, will not cause any change in the value of the date in the associated `<input>`.

-The following example uses `yearSelected` and `monthSelected` outputs to emulate a month and year picker (if you're not familiar with the usage of `MomentDateAdapter` and `formats customization` you can read more about them below in this document to fully understand the example).
+The following example uses `yearSelected` and `monthSelected` outputs to emulate a month and year picker (if you're not familiar with the usage of `MomentDateAdapter` and `MAT_DATE_FORMATS` you can [read more about them](#choosing-a-date-implementation-and-date-format-settings) below in this document to fully understand the example).

 <!-- example(datepicker-views-selection) -->